The Beer Alliance of Texas Supports our state's long-standing Three-tier System

 The Beer Alliance of Texas advocates for a strong "Three-Tier" regulatory system comprised of distinct tiers that traditionally have not allowed for cross ownership and/or operations.
 This system has long been the cornerstone for regulation of Texas alcoholic beverage markets.
 Market conditions, technologies and consumer tastes do evolve and the Texas Legislature updates and modernizes the TABC code frequently to keep pace.
 Our membership believes the Three-Tier system serves Texas very well and advocates to maintain the system, with minimal disruption, to ensure an orderly and safe alcoholic beverage marketplace in Texas.

-Maintaining the Spirit of Texas' Three-Tier Regulatory System While Accommodating Changes in the Craft Brewing Market:
+Maintaining the Spirit of Texas' Three-Tier Regulatory System:

 Cross Tier Ownership Prohibition